horros/EventGridPublisherClientEmulator/README.md

 ## Usage

+Build the project and add it as a reference in your own project.
+Or just copy the .cs file to your project.

 My quickly cobbled together thing registers a singleton service of type EventGridPublisherClient in `Startup.cs`, except if the environment is Development, we instantiate a ClientEmulator class instead of the EventGridPublisherClient:

 ```csharp